 CV

 Kim White is a multidisciplinary writer and artist whose work spans fiction, poetry, visual art, and digital storytelling.
-Holding MFAs in both Fiction (Columbia University) and Poetry (Hunter College), her publications include short stories, poetry, and hybrid forms featured in Denver Quarterly, Tar River Poetry, and The Westchester Review, with her fiction anthologized internationally.
-Her visual work has exhibited in New York galleries such as KinoSaito and Field Projects, following early apprenticeships with Jeff Koons and Audrey Flack.
-Her play The Snow Dome received a public staged reading in 2024, and she has been recognized by ScreenCraft and the Academy of American Poets.
-In addition to her creative practice, Kim brings two decades of experience as a digital product manager, synthesizing narrative, aesthetics, and technology into a singular, boundary-crossing career.
+She has earned MFAs in both Fiction (Columbia University) and Poetry (Hunter College).
+She holds a BFA in studio art, started a graduate program at the New York Academy of Art, and apprenticed with Jeff Koons.
+Her poetry has been featured in Denver Quarterly, Tar River Poetry, and The Westchester Review, with her fiction anthologized internationally.
+Her play The Snow Dome received a public staged reading in 2024, and she has been recognized by ScreenCraft, Electronic Literature Organization, and the Academy of American Poets.
+Her visual art has been exhibited in New York galleries such as Pen + Brush, KinoSaito and Field Projects.

 Education